beCharlatan/sql_extractor/README.md

 # AI Agent Application with Gigachat

-A production-ready AI agent application built with Python, using Gigachat as the underlying language model.
+A production-ready AI agent application built with Python, using Gigachat as the underlying language model and PostgreSQL for database operations.

 ## Features

 - Robust API for interacting with Gigachat
 - Parameter extraction capabilities
 - SQL query generation from natural language inputs
+- PostgreSQL database integration for schema reference
 - Table DDL-based context for accurate SQL generation
 - Comprehensive logging and error handling
-- Containerized deployment support
+- Containerized deployment with Docker
 - Extensive test coverage

 ## Requirements

 - Python 3.13+
+- PostgreSQL database
+- Docker and Docker Compose (for containerized deployment)
 - Gigachat API credentials

 ## Installation